Chris35Wills/Chris35Wills.github.io/_drafts/2021-02-23-moving_window_functions.md

 2. get hold of the array of values
 3. setup your moving window dimensions - this is just the shape of your filter (the values don't matter, just the shape)
 4. define some function to use across the array - something that operates over an array and returns one value
-	- this function will be run at each element of an input array, with the result of the fucntion being used to populate the same element of an output array - an example function:
+	- this function will be run at each element of an input array, with the result of the function being used to populate the same element of an output array - an example function:
 5. Use scipy's ndimage.gerenic _filter() to apply the function across the array within the defined moving window / kernel
 6. The output of ndimage.generic_filter will be an array of the same size as your input - write this to a geotiff with the same geospatial information as the input array